splunk/terraform-provider-victorops/website/docs/r/user.html.markdown

 # victorops\_user

 A [user](https://portal.victorops.com/public/api-docs.html#/Users) is an individual within a VictorOps account.

-Make sure `VO_REPLACEMENT_USERNAME` is set to the default username to replace all users when removed, otherwise deletion will fail.
+Make sure the optional field 'replacement_user' is set to a default user_name to facilitate deleting users using TF.
+Alternatively, you can set the `VO_REPLACEMENT_USERNAME` env variable to the default username to replace all users when removed.

 ## Example Usage